Nitrokey/nitrokey-documentation/nextbox/faq.rst

   Both USB Type-C ports are exclusively for power supply and can not be used for data transfer.
   Do not connect two power supplies, please just use one of both to power your NextBox.

+**Q:** Which fan should I install?
+  **There is absolutely no need for a fan, the NextBox is designed to work without an active cooling**.
+Although if the NextBox is used for additional tasks (it's still a Linux), we have prepared a fan mount for a 30mm x 12mm fan at 5V connected to the shield.
+More details (connector, used pins) can be taken from `NextBox' GitHub`_.
+Currently we *do not* recommend adding a fan as the outputs are not controlled yet by the NextBox daemon, so this is also something you would have to do by yourself.

 Software